This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Deep vein thrombosis (DVT) is a blood clot that forms in a deep vein of the body.
+A DVT is a blood clot that forms in a deep vein of the body.
 The deep veins in the legs, thighs, and hips are the most common sites for DVT.
-DVT can also occur in a deep vein within your arms.
+A DVT can also occur in a deep vein within your arms.
 The clot prevents the normal flow of blood in the vein.
 The blood backs up and causes pain and swelling.
-The DVT can break into smaller pieces and travel to your lungs and cause a blockage called a pulmonary embolism.
-A pulmonary embolism can become life-threatening.
+The DVT can break into smaller pieces and travel to your lungs and cause a blockage called a pulmonary embolism (PE).
+A PE can become life-threatening.

 - Age older than 60 years

-- Pregnancy, and up to 6 weeks after childbirth
+- Pregnancy, and for 6 weeks after childbirth

 - Cancer or heart failure

-What are the signs and symptoms of DVT?
+What are the signs and symptoms of a DVT?

 - Warmth, pain, or tenderness